Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 This value is an  _optional_  value that is used to determine the weighting that the child bee has versus all other bees the **same** two parents can make.
 The value is represented as a `double` and can be any number greater than zero.
 This value determines the weighting that the child bee has when breeding.
 The default for this value is 10.

-_Note: Breed weight is relative to the child not the parents.
-This means that comma-separated lists of parents all give the same weight to the child
+_Note: Breed weight cannot be customized per pair of parents._

 Suppose for example that we have two parents: `Iron` and `Gold` and that these two parents can make three different bee types: `Diamond`, `Emerald`, and `Redstone`: